 Great Waves Waterpark, Alexandria

 Thrillseekers love the speed slides and waterslides, while little ones enjoy an interactive splash pad and wading pool.
-There’s a 17,500 square foot wave pool and a Paradise Play area when the kids need a break from the water.
+Great Waves has a 17,500 square foot wave pool, the only one in Northern Virginia.
+Kids can have fun at the Paradise Play area when they need a break from the water.